TwBurn/cdi-docs/cdisys.md

     lctid,              /* LCT id */
-    lineno,             /* LCT line number to begin read */ colno,              /* LCT column number to begin read */ num11nes,           /* Physical number of lines to read */ numcols,            /* Physical number of columns to read */ *buff;              /* Pointer to buffer to hold data read */
+    lineno,             /* LCT line number to begin read */ colno,              /* LCT column number to begin read */ numlines,           /* Physical number of lines to read */ numcols,            /* Physical number of columns to read */ *buff;              /* Pointer to buffer to hold data read */
 ```